espeak-ng/espeak-ng/README.md

 ## Building

-The `espeak-ng` and `speak-ng` programs, along with the espeak-ng voices, can be built via the standard autotools commands:
+The first time you build eSpeak NG, or when you want to change how to build eSpeak NG, you need to run the following standard autotools commands:

 	./autogen.sh
 	./configure --prefix=/usr

+__NOTE:__ The `--prefix` option above will install the files to the `/usr` directory, instead of the default `/usr/local` location.
+You can use other standard `configure` options to control the output.
+For more information, you can run:

+	./configure --help

+The `espeak-ng` and `speak-ng` programs, along with the espeak-ng voices, can then be built with:

 	make

 The documentation can be built by running:

 	make docs

+Specific languages can be compiled by running:

+	make LANG

+where `LANG` is the language code of the given language.
+More information can be found in the [Adding or Improving a Language](docs/add_language.md) documentation.

 ### Audio Output Configuration